-ESAC develops operational guidelines and procedures to facilitate the review of all practical nurse education programs.
+The CLPNA has developed an operational policy to facilitate the review of all practical nurse education programs.

 ESTABLISHING A NEW ADVANCED PRACTICE EDUCATION PROGRAM

-Any post-secondary institution (PSI) wishing to offer a new advanced practice program should refer to the policies and guidelines for establishing a new advanced practice program.
+Any post-secondary institution (PSI) wishing to offer a new advanced practice program should refer to the policies and guidelines for establishing a new practical nurse program.